vishnu350/xbooxp/README.md

 The xboo cables were originally designed by [Martin Korth](https://problemkaputt.de), and they are cheap and easy to build.
 You can send multiboot images of up to 256kB, and upload speed is fast.
 This program can send a 256kB multiboot image in about 8.1 - 8.5 seconds.
 With the delay setting, its a little slower.
 It also supports BURST BOOT mode.

 This is an old project from 2004.
 I uploaded this to Github and Google Code to get the code out there for hackers to play with it.
-I no longer support this project.
+I no longer support this project due to lack of functioning hardware, but maintenance PRs are still welcome.

 ## Building the xboo cable hardware